Create high quality UGC - Try Showcase for free

 A well-targeted ad campaign can ensure that your brand appears at the top of search engine results, making it more likely for consumers to see and click on your product listing.

-And with the ability to target specific demographics and refine campaigns based on real-time data analysis, paid search advertising allows for a level of precision and flexibility that traditional advertising methods simply can’t match.
+And with the ability to target specific demographics and refine campaigns based on real-time data analysis, paid search advertising allows for a level of precision and flexibility through different rich media ad options that traditional advertising methods simply can’t match.

 Here’s the downside: